Under option to Silver47 Exploration Corp. (see news release dated Feb. 23, 2021)

 The Michelle Project covers carbonate-hosted, zinc-lead-silver-gallium mineralization, with district-scale potential.
-It is owned 100% by Silver Range Resources Ltd. and is not subject to any underlying royalty interests.

 The property encompasses 782 mineral claims (158 km2) that adjoin the Dempster Highway via a proposed access corridor.
 It is located approximately 130 km north-northeast of Dawson City in central Yukon and 630 km north of the deep-water port at Skagway, Alaska.

 The project lies within a belt of Proterozoic and Paleozoic platformal carbonate rocks that stretches through northern BC, western NWT, Yukon and Alaska.
 Significant zinc±lead±silver deposits within this belt include Pine Point, Gayna River, Prairie Creek, Goz and Blende.
 The Michelle Project covers widespread, deeply weathered Mississippi Valley Type (MVT) zinc-lead-silver mineralization.
 This mineralization is particularly enriched in silver, gallium and indium, which suggests a higher temperature of formation than is common in most MVT deposits.